rh5140/markdown-cv/index.md

 - 2D puzzle game developed with a team of 12 over two school quarters
     - Set up GitHub repository and project board
     - Designate and communicate with leads for programming, art, and design discussion subteams
+    - Specify criteria for art assets and import into Unity project
     - Playtest, give feedback, and review pull requests
     - Hold weekly meetings to check in with team members and overall game progress